obsidianmd/obsidian-help/en/Teams/Commercial license.md

 aliases:
 - Licenses & Payment/Commercial license
 ---

 If you use Obsidian for work in a company with two or more employees, you must purchase a Commercial license.

 You and your team may use Obsidian commercially for free for 14 days to evaluate the app before purchase.

-For bulk discounts, [[Help and support|contact Obsidian support]].
+For questions about bulk discounts for seat licenses, [[Help and support|contact Obsidian support]].

 ## What is considered commercial use?